Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 Key Takeaways

-• Lusha's Free plan gives you 40 credits per month, enough to test data quality but not enough for real prospecting at scale.
+• Lusha's Free plan gives you 40 credits per month on a single seat, enough to test data quality but not enough for real prospecting at scale.

-• Renewal price increases of 8-15% are standard, and unused credits on annual plans reset at the end of the billing cycle with no rollover.
+• Unused credits on annual plans reset at the end of the billing cycle with no rollover.

 • Teams that need account intelligence beyond contact data, including buying signals, earnings insights, and competitive moves, should evaluate platforms that go beyond a contact database.